emacs-helm/helm/README.md

 Here some of the most important features provided by helm, not exhaustive:

-- `helm-mode`: Allow turning on helm in all completions provided by emacs, when available use instead the same feature provided natively by helm.
+- `helm-mode`: Allow turning on helm in all completions provided by emacs, when available you should use instead the same feature provided natively by helm.
 - `helm-find-files`: Replace in one command all the files related commands (Bind it to `C-x C-f`!).
 - `helm-buffers-list`: Enhanced buffers listing.
-- `helm-browse-project`: Show all buffers and files related to project or current directory (Usable everywhere with `helm-find-files`) You will want to install
+- `helm-browse-project`: Show all buffers and files related to project or current directory (Usable everywhere with `helm-find-files`) you will want to install
 [helm-ls-git](https://github.com/emacs-helm/helm-ls-git) and [helm-ls-hg](https://github.com/emacs-helm/helm-ls-hg) for a better experience.
 - `helm-dabbrev`: Enhanced dabbrev with helm completion (Own implementation of dabbrev for helm, don't reuse emacs code).
 - `helm-moccur`: Enhanced occur for one or more buffers, launch it from `helm-buffers-list` or `current-buffer`(Own implementation).